 Disc Grinders and Double-Disc Grinding

-Disc grinding is similar to surface grinding, but with a larger contact area between disc and work-piece.
+Want to know more about double disc grinding?
+Well, it’s similar to surface grinding, but with a larger contact area between disc and work-piece.
 Disc grinders are available in both vertical and horizontal spindle types.
 Double disc grinders work both sides of a work-piece simultaneously.
 Disc grinders are capable of achieving especially fine tolerances.

 Surface grinding is the most common of the grinding operations.
 It is a finishing process that uses a rotating abrasive wheel to smooth the flat surface of metallic or nonmetallic materials to give them a more refined look by removing the oxide layer and impurities on work piece surfaces.
 This will also attain a desired surface for a functional purpose.